 Some individuals exposed to high levels of VC at the workplace develop a unique set of symptoms medical experts call “vinyl chloride disease,” where changes in the bones at the end of the fingers cause numbness, joint and muscle pain, and skin changes.
 Other early signs and symptoms of toxic exposure may include:

 Symptoms of a related cancer will depend on where the cancer originated and if it has spread to other parts of the body.
 In its early stages, soft tissue sarcomas may not cause any signs and symptoms.

 However, as the tumor grows, it may cause noticeable lumps or swelling.
 Tumors may spread in an irregular pattern near the surface of the skin, or as masses in internal organs.
 Primary origins of angiosarcoma include the heart, breast, neck, head, liver, spleen, bone, or brain.

 One known factor that may increase your risk of developing cancerous sarcomas in the liver includes heavy chemical exposure at certain worksites such as automotive plants and homebuilding sites.
 Arsenic and vinyl chloride are linked to angiosarcoma cancer, as are certain pesticides and dioxins.

-Most of the vinyl chloride produced in the United States is used to make polyvinyl chloride (PVC), a material used to manufacture plastic and vinyl products including residential piping, wire and cable coatings, and packaging materials.
+Most of the vinyl chloride produced in the United States is used to make PVC, a material used to manufacture plastic and vinyl products including residential piping, wire and cable coatings, and packaging materials.
 These products may be intended for commercial or residential use.
-Vinyl chloride is also used in furniture, automobile upholstery, wall coverings, housewares, and automotive parts.
+VC is also used in furniture, automobile upholstery, wall coverings, housewares, and automotive parts.

 Vinyl chloride exposure is associated with an increased risk of a rare form of liver cancer called angiosarcoma, as well as a number of other serious conditions including the following: